-museum is open to the public Memorial Day through Columbus Day
+The Shaker Museum is open Memorial Day Friday through Columbus Day (observed).

 Monday through Saturday (Closed Sundays)

 The Sabbathday Lake Shaker Museum is located within the perimeters of the only active and functioning Shaker Community in the world.
 The museum was first organized in 1931 by Sisters Iona Sedgley and Ethel Peacock in hopes of educating the public about the "truths" of Shakerism.
 Thousands of visitors have come to explore this unique and sacred place of work and worship.

 Six of the 18 existing structures at Sabbathday Lake are open to the public.
 Throughout these buildings there are twenty-seven exhibit rooms which explore a continuum of over 200 years of Shaker heritage in the Maine Communities.